Getting to the heart of Switzerland’s organ donor problem

 Becoming a donor

-People in Switzerland who wish to opt-in to being an organ donor can apply to receive a traditional paper organ donor card, or download an app that generates a digital donor card that certain Swiss hospitals can read using electronic identification technology (EID).
+People in Switzerland who wish to opt-in to being an organ donor can apply to receive a traditional paper organ donor cardexternal link, or download an app that generates a digital donor cardexternal link that certain Swiss hospitals can read using electronic identification technology (EID).

 Is organ donation something you've discussed, or plan to discuss, with your close family members?
 Share your comment below!